 The 4th Grade Outdoor Education Day in Lander, Wyoming is a success year after year, and this year was no exception.
 It was a truly beautiful day to learn outside.
 Encouraging kids to spend more time outdoors is essential to their learning and personal growth, and exciting events such as the Outdoor Ed Day inspire them to engage in more outdoor activities.

-Learn more about environmental education and outreach at NOLS on our website.
+Learn more about NOLS' environmental education and outreach.